Account settings and security

 *August 17th, 2023*

 A lot of work has been done to improve the monitoring statistics.
-With 15M records in the database, it was starting to be a bit slow to load monitoring results for our own standard, because we're obsessed with speed.
+With 15M records in the database, it was starting to be a bit slow to load monitoring results by Phare's standards, because speed is a priority.
 [ClickHouse](https://clickhouse.com/) came to the rescue, saving up to 500ms on every page load.
-If you visit your monitoring page twice a day, that's 6 minutes of your life saved every year!
-You're welcome.
+If you visit your monitoring page twice a day, that's 6 minutes of your life saved every year.

 ## Reviews